 So the immediate question that arises in your mind is HOW??

-It’s actually a separate middle-ware system or some server side code like PHP hosted on a different server.
-We then sends an AJAX request to that middle-ware system from shopify.
-In response to that AJAX request we get the processed data from the server-side code which then can be used with our shopify store.Later we can manipulate and use that data.
+It’s actually a separate middleware system or some server side code like PHP hosted on a different server.
+We will then send an AJAX request to that middleware system from shopify.
+In response to that AJAX request, we get the processed data from the serverside code.
+That response data can be used in our shopify store.Later we can manipulate and use that data.

 The simple example would be to allow customer choose order/shipping related option according to their postcodes.
 The flow could be customer needs to choose the delivery day during checkout (in cart page).
-So our middle-ware stores all the information of delivery days associated with the postcode.
-When the customer types in the postcode on shopify we send an AJAX request and get those dates and make the available delivery day selectable.
+So our middleware stores all the information of delivery days associated with the postcode.
+When the customer types in the postcode on shopify we send an AJAX request to the middleware and get those dates as response.
+Later that response can be used to fed data to a jquery datepicker and make the available delivery day selectable.

 This is a basic example, you can think of as many implementation as you can using this way.

-This tutorial covers the basics.
-I will go in details on how to actually do this i.e send across domain AJAX request in shopify in my next post.
+This tutorial covers the basic, I will go in details on how to actually do this i.e send across domain AJAX request in shopify in my next post.